Random Utility and Limited Consideration

 \subsection{Attention-Index Consideration Set Rule}

-We consider a family of consideration set rules that are governed by an \textit{attention-index}.
-An attention-index is a probability measure over the power set, $\eta \in \Delta(2^X)$.
-The value $\eta(D)$ captures the unconditional attention that DMs pay to the set of alternatives $D\in 2^X$.
-The attention-index of a set is a net measure of its attractiveness with respect to how hard is to consider it.
+We restrict $m$ by considering a family of consideration set rules that are governed by an \textit{attention-index}.
+The attention-index $\eta \in \Delta(2^X)$ is a distribution over the power set.
+The value $\eta(D)$ captures the unconditional attention that DMs pay to the set $D\in 2^X$.
+The attention-index of a set is a net measure of its attractiveness with respect to how hard it is to consider it.
 The attention-index measures how enticing a consideration set is, and how complex it is to understand.
-Therefore, if $\eta(C)>\eta(D)$, we say that $C$, in net terms, attracts more attention than $D$.
-We introduce here the family of attention-index consideration set rules. \begin{definition} We say that a consideration set rule $m$ admits an attention-index representation if there exists a \textit{link} function $\psi(\cdot)=(\psi_{A,D}(\cdot))_{A\in\M,D\subseteq A}$ such that
+Therefore, $\eta(C)>\eta(D)$ means that $C$, in net terms, attracts more attention than $D$.